 Bagna Cauda Day – Asti

-From Friday, November 23, till Sunday, November 25, 2018, Asti hosts Bagna Cauda Day, the three-day global event dedicated to the bagna cauda.
+On November 25th, 26th, 27th and December 2nd, 3rd, 4th 2022 Asti hosts Bagna Cauda Day, the three-day global event dedicated to the bagna cauda.

-For the 6th time, thousands of bagna cauda enthusiasts gather to taste the delicious Piedmontese dish in one of the 150 restaurants that participate to BCD – not only in Asti and Piedmont, but in Italy and in the rest of the world, as well.
+Also for this 10th edition, thousands of bagna cauda enthusiasts gather to taste the delicious Piedmontese dish in one of the 100 restaurants that participate in BCD – not only in Asti and Piedmont but in Italy and in the rest of the world, as well.

-On Friday evening, and on Saturday and Sunday afternoon and evening, 12,000 people from all over the world have lunch and dinner together, in a collective ceremony that involves Italy, Germany, the United States, Australia, New Zealand, Japan, and even Tonga, in the Pacific Ocean.
+On Friday evening, and on Saturday and Sunday, 12,000 people from all over the world have lunch and dinner together, in a collective ceremony that involves Italy, Germany, the United States, Australia, New Zealand, Japan, and even Tonga, in the Pacific Ocean.

-In Asti, the heart of the Festival, plenty of side events animate the streets of the city centre.
+In Asti, the heart of the Festival, plenty of side events animate the streets of the city center.